 About the Lab

-Welcome to the Data Science Innovations Lab at State University of New York, Canton, directed by Dr. Mehdi Ghayoumi, Assistant Professor of Cybersecurity and Director of the Data Science Minor Program.
-We focus on advancing research in Artificial Intelligence, Machine Learning, and Cybersecurity to create real-world solutions.
+Welcome to the Data Science Innovations Lab (DSIL) at State University of New York, Canton, directed by Dr. Mehdi Ghayoumi, Assistant Professor of Cybersecurity and Director of the Data Science Minor Program.
+The lab advances research in Artificial Intelligence, Machine Learning, and Cybersecurity to create deployable, real-world solutions.

-Through a collaborative environment, we encourage creativity and interdisciplinary engagement.
-Our dedicated researchers and students work to advance theoretical foundations and applied technologies that can positively impact society.
+Through a collaborative environment and hands-on projects, students and researchers at DSIL work to advance both theoretical foundations and applied systems that can positively impact communities locally and globally.

 Our Mission